w3f/General-Grants-Program/grants/speculative/club_streaming.md

     It uses strong-cryptography in order to make a number of guarantees about the messages; they can be encrypted with an identity's public key in order to guarantee only that identity can decode it.
     They can be signed by the sender's private key to guarantee that it does indeed come from the sender and provide the receiver with a secure receipt of communication.
 A shared secret can provide the opportunity to communicate securely, including between groups, without the necessity of proof of receipt.
+   * Moreover, realtime vedio communication can be built on top such kind of messaging protocol and WebRTC.
-   * We will use the address in Substrate/Polkadot as the identity of the messaging part.
+   * We will support the address in Substrate/Polkadot as the identity of the messaging part.
+They Poldadot address should be able to talk to Ethereum address.
-  We are going to use the peer to peer messaging technologies provided by substrate.
+   * Since the signaling protocol is missing in WebRTC, We are going to define the signaling protocol and send signaling messages over the peer to peer messaging protocol provided by Ethereum/Whisper.
    + The CLUB network will not be owned by any individuals or third party.
    Instead, we want to reply on the community of Polkadot to grow our network.
    The CLUB network relies on multiple individuals running CLUB nodes over publicly available infrastructure.